ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 3.1.0 ***
-- HAL: STM32 OTG buffers and queues do not more require to be aligned in position and size.
+- HAL: STM32 USB/OTG buffers and queues do not more require to be aligned in position and size.
 - VAR: Improved GCC rules.ld, now it is possible to assign the heap to any of the available RAM regions.